scrabbletank/farhome-rules/monstroustreasure.md

 If this brings the wearer to 0 wounds or below they are consumed by the ring, leaving no body.

+#### Faith
+*Magical Shield, Requires Attunement*

+While attuned to the shield you may use your Religion roll inplace of Willpower saves.
+Once per day, when you are reduced to 0 health from an attack or spell that doesn't outright kill you, make a Religion check against 3 terrible dice.
+On success you survive with 1 wound.

 #### Falnalnen's Tome of Wands
 *Wondrous Item*